Acelyrin Inc (SLRN) Stock: Amazing technical data that you never knew existed

 Is Insider Trading a Real Thing?

 Almost all investors and traders prefer to invest in shares controlled by the management of a corporation as a management company will be more likely to run the business itself and to never conduct things against the management’s desires and will always try to do what is best for their shareholders.
-Currently, 36.98 percent of Acelyrin Inc shares are owned by insiders, and 68.89 percent are held by financial institutions.
-Westlake BioPartners Fund II,, the 10% Owner at Acelyrin Inc (SLRN) has bought 1,250,000 shares of firm on May 09 at a price of $18.00 against the total amount of $22.5 million.
-In another inside trade, SEIDENBERG BETH C, Director of Acelyrin Inc (NASDAQ:SLRN) bought 1,250,000 shares of the firm on May 09 for a total worth of $22.5 million at a price of $18.00.
-An inside trade which took place on May 09, Director of Acelyrin Inc SEIDENBERG BETH C bought 60,000 shares of firm against total price of $1.08 million at the cost of $18.00 per share.
+Currently, 36.98 percent of Acelyrin Inc shares are owned by insiders, and 68.90 percent are held by financial institutions.
+Lin Shao-Lee, the Chief Executive Officer at Acelyrin Inc (SLRN) has sold 10,691 shares of firm on Jan 02 at a price of $7.41 against the total amount of $79188.0.
+In another inside trade, Westlake BioPartners Fund II,, 10% Owner of Acelyrin Inc (NASDAQ:SLRN) bought 1,250,000 shares of the firm on May 09 for a total worth of $22.5 million at a price of $18.00.
+An inside trade which took place on May 09, Director of Acelyrin Inc SEIDENBERG BETH C bought 1,250,000 shares of firm against total price of $22.5 million at the cost of $18.00 per share.